 Now you’re possibly wondering how to replace your furnace filter.
 Inevitably this will change depending on what furnace you have, but typically:

-At San Antonio Air Service Experts, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At San Antonio Air Service Experts, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 210-570-9705 or arrange an appointment with us online.

 - Open or pull off the air filter panel around the bottom of your furnace to reveal an open compartment.